miteshbsjat/resume/rst_01/resume.rst

 ---------------
 certs
 ---------------
+* Leading Teams: Developing as a Leader at University of Illinois
 * Corporate Entrepreneurship at Amity University
 * Transformation with Google Cloud at Coursera
 * BigData on AWS at AWS